pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 childSpan.setName("Query.sql.model.action");
 ```

-#### Naming a `Span` category
+#### Naming a Span category

-Set the category for a given `Span`.
+Set the category for a given Span.
 The category groups Spans together in the "Slow Events" feature, and in the "Sample breakdown".

 ```js
 const tracer = appsignal.tracer();